 Stahlhammer and Blommé are coming to Eugene on a week-long residency program that will also include master classes on violin performance and chamber music at the University of Oregon, and several visits to local schools.
 The concert will open with a Mozart quartet.
 That piece will be followed by Tchaikovsky’s String Sextet Souvenir de Florence and klezmer music, the traditional secular tunes of Ashkenazi and Hasidic Jews.

 Rose Children’s Theatre is presenting It’s a Grand Night for Singing – A Tribute to Rodgers and Hammerstein on April 29 and 30 and May 1, 6, 7, and 8.
 Children involved in the theater company will perform songs from the popular writers of American musical scores.

 The venue also hosts concerts by non-resident performance groups.
 Charter school Academy of Arts and Academics (A3) hosts many of its performances at Wildish.
 Local chamber music group MarshAnne Chamber Players will give a concert there on May 22.
 Once a month the Wildish Theater shows a movie as part of their SpringFilm festival.
 There is typically a short discussion about the film afterward.

 Dan Egan, manager of the Wildish Theater, suggests reviewing the online calendar to keep up with upcoming events.
 The theater will host several fun activities this summer including a Shakespeare camp, an acapella singing camp, and dance camps.
-The theater can also be rented for events such as corporate meetings and weddings.
+The theater can also be rented for events such as corporate meetings.

 630 Main St. | 541/868-0689 | wildishtheater.com